sf-wdi-26/modules/w02/d04/m3-ajax/readme.md

 ## Ajax

 Asynchronous JavaScript And XML (Ajax) allows us to make requests to a server (ours or another application's) without refreshing the page.
+You may also hear the term `XMLHttpRequest`.
+This is the same thing as Ajax!
+In fact, `window` object in the Browser has available to it another object, `XMLHttpRequest`.
+This is how you would make these types of requests without using jQuery.

 #### Why do we care?